Hiestand Park

 Sledding

 Madison Parks offers many hills perfect for winter sledding with a good snow base.
 Except for Elver Park, we do not monitor or maintain sledding hills but suggest locations on this page.
-Elver Park offers a steep, evening-lit hill with sleds available to rent or purchase from the warming shelter when staffed during the season.
+Elver Park offers a steep, evening-lit hill with sleds available to rent or purchase, typically when the warming shelter is staffed for cross-country ski rentals.

 Hiestand Park - Sledding